simrb/main-repo/admin/README.md

 call your custom template that will set the admin layout, automatically

 ```
-# assume you offer a custom interface of administration
+# assuming you offer a custom interface of administration
 get '/admin/demo' do
 	@t[:title] = "this is admin page of demo module"
 	admin_page :demo_admin